37% of businesses have implemented some form of AI in the workplace.

 Widely used in AI tech coding, Python has a vast diversity of tools and libraries and it supports testing of algorithms, without there being a need to implement them first.

-This program can increase the overall productivity of a developer by being supportive of object-oriented design.
+This language can increase the overall productivity of a developer by being supportive of object-oriented design.
 Also, this program is fast – faster, in fact, than Java and C++.

 With its list of essential tree-based data structures, Prolog has certain advantages over the other programs on this list, such as high efficiency for quick prototyping for AI programs to be released.